 To start creating the WordPress site, browse to https://portal.azure.com/#create/WordPress.WordPress.

-In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new resource group.
-Type
+In the Basics tab, under Project details, make sure the correct subscription is selected.
+Select Create new resource group and type

 Select the Advanced tab.
-Under Additional Settings choose your preferred Site Language and Content Distribution.
-If you're unfamiliar with a Content Delivery Network or Blob Storage, select Disabled.
+If you're unfamiliar with an Azure CDN, Azure Front Door, or Blob Storage, then clear the checkboxes.
 For more details on the Content Distribution options, see WordPress on App Service.

 Select the Review + create tab.
 After validation runs, select the Create button at the bottom of the page to create the WordPress site.